jeferro/products-mic/docs/design.md

       * application/
         * params/
-          * Parameters of the handlers
+          * Parameters of the use cases
-        * Handler of the use case
+        * Use cases of domain

       * infrastructure/
-        * handlers/
+        * use_cases/
           * params/
-            Parameters of the handlers
+            * Parameters of the use cases
-          * Handler of the administration operation
+          * Use case of the administration operation

         * adapters/
           * (name of system)_(technology)/